 On the other hand, if your arms aren’t flabby, most research suggests that you should see a remarkable difference in the way your arms look in 4 weeks or so.
 Of course, that is with you sticking to a routine of exercising your arms at least 3- 4 times a week.

 If it’s muscular arms you’re after, plan on months of regular exercise to see your biceps and triceps getting substantially larger.

-Here’s the Best Arm Workouts for Mass and Definition.
+Here are the Best Arm Workouts for Mass and Definition.

 5. What Gym Equipment is Best for Toning Arms?

 - Dumbbells.
 Forget doing many reps with little weight.
-That’s a myth that waste time, and causes you to lose your motivation.
-Instead focus on 3-5 sets of 8-12 reps with as much weight as you can handle to get it accomplished.
+That’s a myth that waste time and causes you to lose your motivation.
+Instead, focus on 3-5 sets of 8-12 reps with as much weight as you can handle to get it accomplished.
 If that means stating with 2lbs, so be it.
 But don’t get stuck there.
 For the best results, keep a journal, make an entry for every workout, and constantly increase the weight.
 Check out this article on Best Health Mag. to learn how to get the most from dumbbell exercises.

 - Upright Stationary Bikes with moving handlebars.
 These exercise bikes depend on your upper body and arms as well as your legs to move the pedals and are excellent for your arms.
-In fact you can use only the handlebars and rest your feet on the pegs with not pedaling at all.
+In fact, you can use only the handlebars and rest your feet on the pegs with not pedaling at all.

 - Elliptical Machines.
 Elliptical machines also rely on your arms to get a workout.
 Instead of sitting while you exercise ellipticals are more like skiing with poles to work your arms.
-Because they give you a full body workout, including your shoulders and upper and lower arms they are great for toning.
+Because they give you a full-body workout, including your shoulders and upper and lower arms they are great for toning.